Author(s)

 “In this story, which was written in 1939, a man and a woman board a plane heading to southern Europe.
 The plane crashes and the two survivors start wandering around a dangerous country in the midst of a war… they encounter many strange people and their journey ends on a river barge with a touring troupe.
 Where are they?
 Are they alive?
 Is this an underworld above hell?
 Mika Waltari doesn’t answer his readers’ questions, making his novella a premonition of the horrors yet to come.” – Olé, France

-“It was high time to give the French public this beautiful book… It occupies a special place in Waltari’s canon, revealing a previously unexplored side of the author’s world.” – Actes sud, France
+“It was high time to give the French public this beautiful book… It occupies a special place in Waltari’s literary canon, revealing a previously unexplored side of the author’s world.” – Actes sud, France

 “This little-known book by Mika Waltari is a literary gem… Throughout the novella, the vague and universal overshadow the concrete, creating an imminent feeling of danger.” – Virginie Neufville, Fragments de lecture Literary blog, France